carlsonsantana/firefox-hatemile-for-browser/CONTRIBUTING.md

   * :octocat: `:octocat:` GitHub especific resource
   * :bookmark: `:bookmark:` Version Tag
   * :wrench: `:wrench:` Tooling

+#### JavaScript styleguide

+* Limit the line to 80 characters or less;
+* Use four space indentation;
+* Not use trailing whitespace in your code;
+* Make sure you have a space after commas.
+* All variables and functions names must be use camelCase names.

 ## Donate

 If you'd like to monetarily support HaTeMiLe for Browser development, you can [donate to us by PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=7YBQ2ENMUFJW8).